renecartaya/Graph-Theory/README.md

 # Pathfinding using Graph-Theory

-The current repository is aimed to implement Graph-theory for pathfinding algorithms.
-This could result in different applications that could include:
+The current repository aims to implement Graph-theory for pathfinding algorithms.
+Graph theory has applications that include:

- 1) Chemical phenomenas.
+Chemical phenomena.
- 2) The choice of tickets for transport from point A to point B combining different transport systems as:
+The choice of tickets for transport from point A to point B combining different transport systems as:

-    - Walking
+  1) Walking
-    - Bike
+  2) Bike
-    - Car driving
+  3) Car driving
-    - Motorcycle driving
+  4) Motorcycle driving
-    - Airplane
+  5) Airplanes
-    - Ships
+  6) Ships

- 3) Preventive and predictive maintenance planning
+Preventive and predictive maintenance planning.

-This project is developed mainly on Python and is projected to be enhanced using Machine Learning algorithms.
+This project is developed mainly on Python and aims to be enhanced using Machine Learning algorithms.

-In the folder could be find some examples of implementations of pathfinding in industrial process and air ticket selections.
+Some examples of implementations of pathfinding in the industrial process include air ticket selections, available in the repository.